MeteoSwiss/overlap_corr/README.md

 			* optical module id (info.tub) and instrument serial number (info.chm).
 You'll find this information in daily netcdf files attributes.
 		c. run script
 		d. filter bad quality overlap estimates
-			* identify in plots bad quality dates (best done in Matlab figure by opening >view>plot browser)
+			* identify in plots bad quality dates by using the overlap function vs range plot (Figure 2: fig 4) and the dates indicated in the command line output
 			* add these bad days to list_dates_bad_quality in the station switch
 		e. run script again